pbarker/kvd/README.md

 pip install kvd
 ```

-kvd requires a working Kubernetes cluster, found by the current kubeconfig context
+kvd requires a working Kubernetes cluster, found by the current kubeconfig context.
+Currently, it has only been tested on [KinD](https://kind.sigs.k8s.io/)

 ## Usage